kaBeech/tensort/README.md

 Here's the trick though: with small numbers the difference between these values is minimal.
 For example, when n=4, Mergesort will make 6 comparisons, while Bubblesort will make 12.
-A Byte holding 4 Bites is both small enough to run the Bubblesort quickly and large enough to allow multiple opportunities for a mistake to be corrected.
+A Byte holding 4 Bits is both small enough to run the Bubblesort quickly and large enough to allow multiple opportunities for a mistake to be corrected.

 In Robustsort, we choose a Bytesize of 3 because a list of 3 Bits has some